brianglass/anastasis/files/weekday_vespers.md

 <span style="font-style:normal">Glory.
 Both now.<span style="color:red;
 mso-bidi-font-style:italic"> Cross-Theotokion.</span></span>

-Â‘A sword has passed through my heartÂ’ said the Virgin, as she saw Christ hanging on the tree, Â‘and it rends me, as Symeon foretold to me of old<a href="#_ftn13" id="_ftnref13"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[13]</span></a>.
-But arise, O Immortal, and glorify your Mother and handmaid with yourself, I prayÂ’.
+‘A sword has passed through my heart’ said the Virgin, as she saw Christ hanging on the tree, ‘and it rends me, as Symeon foretold to me of old<a href="#_ftn13" id="_ftnref13"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[13]</span></a>.
+But arise, O Immortal, and glorify your Mother and handmaid with yourself, I pray’.

 <span style="font-size:18.0pt;mso-bidi-font-size:10.0pt;font-weight:normal;
 mso-bidi-font-weight:bold">ON WEDNESDAY EVENING</span>